sfeir-open-source/talk-control/README.md

 ## Dependencies

-For this to work you need to have nodeJS v8 or more installed on your computer.
+For this to work you need to have Node.js v8 or more installed on your computer.

 ## Usage